Grant Opportunities

 FUNDING AND TECHNICAL SUPPORT

-CBEP requests proposals for projects that fit in the following categories:
+CBEP has made awards (to be announced in July 2024) for projects that fit in the following categories:

 • Resilient Communities: Projects that advance planning or strengthen networks to increase community resilience